|

 psychological factors, smoking,

 non-compliance, and medications.
-Eachempati

-et al. found that “most ulcers developed in
+Eachempati et al. found that ?most ulcers

-prolonged time without any nutrition and an
+any nutrition and an emergent ICU admission?

-emergent ICU admission” were the greatest
+were the greatest risk factors in

-risk factors in development of decubitus
+development of decubitus ulcers.

-ulcers.
-The most common locations for

-pressure sores to occur are the sacrum,

-heel, ischium, foot, and trochanter.
 The

+most common locations for pressure sores to

+occur are the sacrum, heel, ischium, foot,

-best treatment for pressure sore is
+and trochanter.
+The best treatment for

+pressure sore is prevention.

 It is important to